AdobeDocs/experience-manager-65.en/help/forms/using/oauth2-client-credentials-flow-for-server-to-server-integration.md

 >[!NOTE]
 >
-> Make sure to note down a consumer key and consumer secret as they are required while creating an AEM data source configuration.
+> Make sure to note down consumer key and consumer secret as they are required while creating an AEM data source configuration.

 +++